coveo/source.coveo.com/_posts/2017-09-26-search-best-practices-2.md

 # Conclusion

 Overall, the search page is a place where it’s alright to stick to basics and the well worn paths.
-You can of course still be creative, but try to not deviate too much from what users expect, as can often lead to confusion and frustration.
+You can of course still be creative, but try to not deviate too much from what users expect, as it can often lead to confusion and frustration.
 In the next post, I will talk about another important thing in the result page: sorting and faceting.